 What health and safety improvements have been made to the Carpenter Center?

 We have upgraded our air filtration system throughout the Center, as well as increased outdoor fresh-air exchange.
 Along with new signage, sanitation stations, and upgrades to our Cabaret seating, we have installed Plexiglas partitions at all our counters in our lobby.
 Our facility sanitation continues to follow CDC guidelines, with all frequently touched surfaces being cleaned by approved disinfectants.

-What else should I know about attending a performance this Fall during the pandemic?
+What else should I know about attending a performance during the pandemic?

 The Carpenter Center follows state, city, and campus health guidelines for indoor public gathering and may institute stricter guidelines based on coronavirus conditions.
 Please check our website and this page for our latest recommendations before arriving for a performance.
 To easily comply with late-breaking restrictions, you may wish to bring a mask and proof of vaccination or recent negative COVID-19 test with you.

 Important: Please do not attend the Carpenter Center if you or anyone in your party has a fever or any other symptom of COVID-19, or has tested positive for COVID-19 within the last two weeks, or has had close contact with anyone suspected or confirmed of having COVID-19 within the past two weeks.

 By purchasing a ticket, you assume all risks, hazards, and dangers arising from or relating in any way to the risk of contracting Covid-19.